-Best Things to Do in April
+The Best Things to Do in April

 Making the most of the last month of the rainy season in Niue is very much linked to your attitude.
 Yes, it may rain from time to time, but if you are willing to look past the short bursts of rain, then the whole island is your oyster.
-The local forests are as luxuriant as ever having enjoyed a huge amount of rain and heat to feed its growth, the waters are as warm as the air, and the days are still very long so you can make your day as packed or as relaxed as you want them to be…
+The local forest is as lush as ever having enjoyed a huge amount of rain and heat to feed its growth, the waters are as warm as the air, and the days are still very long so you can make your day as packed or as relaxed as you want them to be…

-Forest Tours – The Huvalu Forest Conservation Area and its surroundings are the settings for great local tours that will allow you to explore the depths of this incredible tropical setting while gazing at the greenest forest you’ll probably ever see.
+Rainforest Tours – The Huvalu Forest Conservation Area and its surroundings are the settings for great local tours that will allow you to explore the depths of this incredible tropical setting while gazing at the greenest forest you’ll probably ever see.
 You will learn about ancient farming techniques amongst the native bush and taste awesome local delicacies (and some bitter ones too).

 Snorkelling – With the water temperature being literally the same as the air temperature, it would be silly not to… Grab a mask and snorkel from your accommodation and head to one of the many world-class snorkelling spots around the island to discover the vivid and lively underwater world of this raised coral atoll.